gurgunday/ghtml/README.md

 ### `htmlAsyncGenerator`

-This version of HTML generator should be preferred for asynchronous use cases.
-The output will be generated as the promise expressions resolve.
+This version of HTML generator should be preferred for asynchronous and streaming use cases.
+The output will be generated as the promise expressions resolve or stream expressions send data.

-**Note:**
+**Minor Note:**

 Because they return generators instead of strings, a key difference of `htmlGenerator` and `htmlAsyncGenerator` is their ability to recognize and properly handle iterable elements within array expressions.
 This is to detect nested `htmlGenerator` and `htmlAsyncGenerator` usage, enabling scenarios such as ``${[1, 2, 3].map(i => htmlGenerator`<li>${i}</li>`)}``.